 Knowing the signs can help to avoid costly repairs.
 Your timing belt should be replaced by a professional mechanic to ensure it is reinstated correctly and to inspect the engine components for internal damage.
 The following are symptoms of a bad timing belt.

 If you release the accelerator of your car, and the engine does not halt immediately or keeps running at low speed, your car is “idling.”
 When the engine is idling, the timing belt transfers the motion of the crankshaft to the valves, maintaining consistently slow movement of the camshaft.

 When timing belts start to wear, they begin to slip between the driving gear, causing a slight mismatch.
-This often results in a non-uniform exhaust sound from the vehicle when idling.
+This often results in a non-uniform exhaust sound from the vehicle and rough idling.
 If the timing belts slip further, the engine will not maintain the idling process and will shut down after a certain period.

 Ticking noise coming from the engine